International propagation of the Salafi movement and Wahhabism: Influence of other conservative Sunni Persian Gulf-states

 Qatar has also backed Islamist factions in Libya, Syria and Yemen.

 In Libya in particular, Qatar has supported the Islamist government established in Tripoli.
 During the 2011 revolution that ousted President Muammar Gaddafi, Qatar provided "tens of millions of dollars in aid, military training and more than 20,000 tons of weapons" to anti-Gaddafi rebels and Islamist militias in particular.
 The flow of weapons was not suspended after Gaddafi's government was removed.
 Qatar supported cleric Ali al-Sallabi, the leader of the Islamist militia "February 17 Katiba" Ismail al-Sallabi, and the Tripoli Military Council leader Abdel Hakim Belhaj.

-Hamas, in Palestine, has received considerable financial support. hosting Hamas' politburo since 2012; which has met with international delegations on Qatari territory.
+Hamas, in Palestine, has received considerable financial support.
+Qatar has also hosted Hamas' politburo since 2012, which has met with international delegations on Qatari territory.
 More recently, Qatar has been accused of channeling material support to Hamas' terrorist operations under the guise of assisting Gaza reconstruction.

-(Hamas politburo maintains that most of Qatar's support has been collected through charities and popular committees.)
+(Hamas' politburo maintains that most of Qatar's support has been collected through charities and popular committees.)
+In 2024, Majed Al-Ansari, advisor to the prime minister of Qatar and the spokesperson for the Ministry of Foreign Affairs stated that "We did not enter into a relationship with Hamas because we wanted to.
+We were asked by the U.S. We reviewed that request in 2006", adding, "if you are going to attack Qatar by saying that Qatar funded Hamas – our partner in this funding was the Israeli government," claiming that, "as a matter of fact, we were asked to increase that aid, and on a number of times, we were asked to continue that aid when we were reconsidering providing aid to Gaza by the Israeli government."